samueliwuno/LAN-automation-ansible/README.md

 - Wifi (50)- Wireless devices like Smartphones, Smart Screens, Laptops or Guest devices
 - Native (99) - For Untagged Traffic for legacy devices that don't support traffic tagging

-All Links between the DLS and the ALSs will be trunked allowing access to all configured VLANs
+All Links between the DLS and the ALSs will be trunked allowing access to all configured VLANs.
+More Specific VLAN subnetting can be done when a more accurate number and type of network devices are known

 #### Routed Ports
 - DLS <-> NGFW - 172.16.1.0/30